haven-protocol-org/haven-payment-gateway/readme.txt

 == Installation ==

-1. Install "Haven WooCommerce extension" wordpress plugin just like any other Wordpress plugin.
+1. Install "Haven Payment Gateway" wordpress plugin just like any other Wordpress plugin.
 2. Activate
 3. Configure it with your wallet rpc address, (username or password not requested), your Haven address
 4. Your store's currency needs to be set to a supported xAsset currency in WooCommerce > Settings > General - Currency  (currently USD, EUR, CNY, GOLD)